zehengl/zehengl.github.io/_posts/2015-12-10-setup-your-site-with-minimal-effort.markdown

 # Getting started

-Assume you have ruby installed, open your terminal and fetch jekyll and pygments (our code highlighter).
+Assume you have ruby installed, open your terminal and fetch jekyll.

 {% highlight bash %}
 gem install jekyll